mgracer48/issues/README.md

 4. The same applies to glitches or general bugs; please include steps to replicate the issue and we will take a look at it from there.

-5. If your issue is something the support team can handle, and not the developers, _do not post it here_.
+5. If your issue is something the support team can handle, and not the developers, _do not post it here_!
 Contact our support through our [Discord chat.](https://discord.gg/kXytCYS) or through our email at support@opdessertstorm.com.
 Thank you.

 ---

-## Known bugs and issues
+## Known Bugs and Issues

 > - Crashing in the gag shop
 > - Not waiting for a Cog to join a battle in a building will make you freeze